LOST SADHANAS.ORG THE LOST SADHANAS PROJECT

 and How it Affects Different Jivas

 Some jivas are incarnate while others are in other states, and are sometimes trapped in a negative and painful state in the afterlife.
-The karma of these different jivas must be dealt with by the Bhairava to free the invididual.
+The karma of these different jivas must be dealt with by the Bhairava to free the individual.

 There are many types of karma.
 There is the karma of time - of past, of present, and generated for the future.
 There is the karma of source and place associated with space [or location] and astrology.
 There is individual and group karma.
 There is intentional and accidental karma associated with the will and the passions.
 There is superficial and deep karma.